rasterio/rasterio/docs/windowed-rw.rst

 ****************************

 Beginning in rasterio 0.3, you can read and write "windows" of raster files.
-This feature allows you to operate on rasters that are larger than your computers RAM or process chunks of very large rasters in parallel.
+This feature allows you to work on rasters that are larger than your computers RAM or process chunks of large rasters in parallel.

 Windows
 -------